apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing.md

 ## Important: Auditing is disabled by default

-Due to a memory leak from the use of `ThreadLocal` fields, this auditing feature leaks memory as S3A filesystem instances are created and deleted.
+Due to a memory leak from the use of `ThreadLocal` fields, this auditing feature leaked memory as S3A filesystem instances were created and deleted.
-This causes problems in long-lived processes which either do not re-use filesystem instances, or attempt to delete all instances belonging to specific users.
+This caused problems in long-lived processes which either do not re-use filesystem instances, or attempt to delete all instances belonging to specific users.
 See [HADOOP-18091](https://issues.apache.org/jira/browse/HADOOP-18091) _S3A auditing leaks memory through ThreadLocal references_.

-To avoid these memory leaks, auditing is disabled by default.
+To avoid these memory leaks, auditing was disabled by default in the hadoop 3.3.2 release.

+As these memory leaks have now been fixed, auditing has been re-enabled.

-To turn auditing on, set `fs.s3a.audit.enabled` to `true`.
+To disable it, set `fs.s3a.audit.enabled` to `false`.

 ## Auditing workflow